-for any $0<c<\delta$.
-Observe that $\pi / \sin \pi s$ has poles at $s=-n$ for $n=0,1,2 \ldots$ with residue $(-1)^{n}$.
-The above integral converges absolutely and uniformly for $c \in(a, b)$ and $0<a<b<\delta$.
-The claim now follows from Theorem 1.1. \end{proof} \textbf{1.3.} The substitution $\phi(u) \rightarrow \phi(u) / \mathrm{\Gamma}(u+1)$ establishes Ramanujan's Master Theorem in its original form (Eqn. (\ref{opo})).
-The condition $\delta<1$ in Theorem 1.2 ensures convergence of the integral \ref{hardy}.
-In Ref. \cite{six}, authors have showed that analytic continuation can be employed to Eqn. (\ref{hardy}) to validate it to a larger strip which the integral converges. \textbf{1.4.} The goal of this paper is to explore some extensions of Ramanujan's Master Theorem for the zeta function and analogues of Ramanujan’s Master Theorem that arises from $k$-gamma function \cite{thr} and $p$-$k$ gamma function \cite{fou} which is also known as two parameter gamma function. \textbf{1.5.} Their are total 10 theorems in this paper of which first two are discussed in the previous section.
-The paper is organized a follows.
-In section 2 and 3 , we stated the analogues of Ramanujan's Master Theorem for $k$-gamma function and $p$-$k$ gamma function along with their examples.
-In section 4 ,we established certain extension of Ramanujan's Master Theorem along with their corollaries and applications to calculate some definite integral.
-Next, in section 5, we have established a double integral identity of Ramanujan's Master Theorem along with it's examples and corollaries.
+\quad\,\, The goal of this paper is to explore some extensions of Ramanujan's Master Theorem for the zeta function and analogs of Ramanujan’s Master Theorem that arises from $k$-gamma function \cite{thr} and $p$-$k$ gamma function \cite{fou} which is also known as two-parameter gamma function.

+\quad\,\, The paper is organized as follows.
+In sections 2 and 3, we stated the analogs of Ramanujan's Master Theorem for the $k$-gamma function and $p$-$k$ gamma function along with their examples.
+In section 4, we established certain extensions of Ramanujan's Master Theorem along with their corollaries and applications to calculate some definite integral.
+Next, in section 5, we have established a double integral identity of Ramanujan's Master Theorem along with its examples and corollaries.